uep239/uep239.github.io/source/index.md

   -
 * - 12
   - April 26
-  - Integrating Python with Desktop GIS
-  -
+  - Advanced Geospatial Programming
   - HW 10
+  - HW 9
 * - 13
   - May 3
   - Project Presentations and Course Wrap-Up
   -
-  -
+  - HW 10
 * - 14
   - May 10
   - *No Class*